 Do you need to carry work bags, groceries or even children?

 You’ll need a good rear rack at least.
-If you plan to carry big loads or kids, you might need to look at a cargo bike.
-A low or step-through frame makes a loaded bike easier to climb on and off – that may be an essential feature for you.
+If you plan to carry big loads or kids, you’ll probably be better off with a cargo bike.
+A low or step-through frame makes a loaded bike easier to climb on and off and will be an essential feature for some riders.

 The style of bike you prefer is a personal decision.
-All our testers thought, regardless of style, a bike with a balanced riding position (not too racy, not too upright) was ideal.
-Those bikes did everything well – they are as comfortable riding to the dairy as they are commuting longer distances or tackling a weekend adventure.
-If you choose a more upright, city-style bike, look for one that is comfortable to pedal without power, has confident slow-speed steering, and is stable at 25km/h (with power-assist you will be riding this fast).
+All our testers thought, regardless of style, a bike with a balanced riding position (not too racy, but not too upright) was ideal.
+Those bikes did everything well – they’re as comfortable riding to the dairy as they are commuting longer distances or tackling a weekend adventure.
+If you choose a more upright, city-style bike, look for one that’s comfortable to pedal without power, has confident slow-speed steering and is stable at 25km/h (with power-assist you will be riding this fast).

-There are 2 parts to the drive system interface: the display screen and the controller.
-Each drive system has its own configuration.
+There are 2 parts to the drive system interface – the display screen and the controller:

 Display screens mounted in the centre of the bars are the easiest to use.
-We preferred uncluttered displays showing easy-to-read essentials: speed, assist level and battery remaining.
-All displays also showed trip and total distance travelled.
-Some systems showed more: predicted range, instantaneous motor power, maximum and average speed, and elapsed riding time.
-While this extra information was nice to have, some of it seemed unnecessary and resulted in displays too busy with detail.
+We preferred uncluttered displays showing easy-to-read essentials: speed, assist level and battery remaining (or predicted range).

 The controller allows you to select assistance level, operate lights and use the bike computer functions.
 The best controllers used thumb buttons near the grip that could be found without looking, clearly differentiated the assist (+/-) buttons from any others, and gave tactile feedback.

 An e-bike battery is usually mounted inside the main frame on the “down tube” or on a rear rack, underneath the loading platform.
-Batteries are heavy, so, ideally, they are mounted low (this helps create a stable bike that’s easy to handle).
+Batteries are heavy, so, ideally, they’re mounted low down.
 Some step-through bikes have batteries mounted in the rear rack.
 This can make the bike feel “rear-heavy” and raises the rack platform higher than usual, making it less stable when loaded.
-All batteries we tested are lithium-ion with at least 418Wh capacity, good for 30km of maximum assistance (even when thrashing them on our 20km hill-test circuit).
+All batteries we tested are lithium-ion with at least 418Wh capacity, good for 30km of maximum assistance (even when thrashing them on our 20km hilly test circuit).
 If you want to ride further, look for a bike with a higher capacity battery, or be prepared to accept lower pedal-assistance in return for extended range.

 Time to recharge the battery depends on the power of the charger.
-We found most pumped out 180W, recharging the battery from about 30% to full in under 3 hours.
-The SmartMotion and Lekkie chargers, however, put just half that wattage out, taking twice as long to recharge the battery.
+We found most pumped out 180W, recharging the battery from about 30% to full in less than 3 hours.

 A suspension fork adds safety and comfort.
 Unless you plan to ride off-road a lot, it doesn’t need more than 40mm of travel.
 It should be smooth and quiet when it moves.
 Test it by standing astride the bike and pressing down hard on the bars, then releasing quickly.
 Make sure the fork moves down smoothly under your weight and doesn’t make a “clunk” when it pops back up again.